Green and Clean Homemade All Purpose Cleaner

 Do you use any natural cleaners in your home?
 Feel free to share your favorites in the comments below.

-Check out my friend’s blog if you would like to know more about essential oils.
 I love essential oils as they have so many uses.
 Do you have any favorite uses for essential oils?
 Feel free to share in the comments below.